Nyawira-Wachira/Quotes/README.md

 ## Description
 It is an angular App made up of different components through which quotes are created using a form component, displayed through the quote component and details of the quote displayed in a quote details component.
+The app gives you a chance to create a quote through the form, to like or dislike a quote displayed on the quote display section and to view details of the quote on clicking the details button.

 ## Setup/Installation Requirements
 * Fork this repository to your github account.